-- Master clock: The source of the clock. - Slave clock: The slave or client clock synchronizes with the master clock. - Ordinary clock: A clock that has a single PTP port in a domain. - Boundary clock: A clock that has multiple PTP ports in a domain. - Transparent clock: A clock that measures the PTP event message transit time and provides this information to clocks receiving this PTP event message. - End-to-end transparent clock: A transparent clock that measures PTP event message transit time.
-This information supports the end-to-end delay measurement mechanism between client clocks and the master clock. - Peer-to-peer transparent clock: A transparent clock that measures PTP event message transit time as well as adjusts the delay.
-The time difference between client clocks and the master clock is adjusted using the peer-to-peer delay measurement mechanism in the peer-to-peer transparent clock. - One-step clock: A clock that provides time information using a single event message. - Two-step clock: A clock that provides time information using multiple event messages. - Holdover: A clock previously synchronized or syntonized to another clock.
+- Grand-master clock: A domain is a group of clocks that synchronize to each other using PTP.
+The Grand-master clock is the primary time source for clock synchronization using PTP within a domain. - Master clock: The source of the clock. - Slave clock: The slave or client clock synchronizes with the master clock. - Ordinary clock: A clock that has a single PTP port in a domain. - Boundary clock: A clock that has multiple PTP ports in a domain. - Transparent clock: A clock that measures the PTP event message transit time and provides this information to clocks receiving this PTP event message. - End-to-end transparent clock: A transparent clock that measures PTP event message transit time.
+This information supports the end-toend delay measurement mechanism between client clocks and the master clock. - Peer-to-peer transparent clock: A transparent clock that measures PTP event message transit time as well as adjusts the delay.
+The time difference between client clocks and the master clock is adjusted using the peer-to-peer delay measurement mechanism in the peer-to-peer transparent clock. - One-step clock: A clock that provides time information using a single event message.

+- Two-step clock: A clock that provides time information using multiple event messages. - Holdover: A clock previously synchronized or syntonized to another clock.
 The frequency is corrected using the data acquired while it had been synchronized or syntonized to the other clock. - Synchronized clocks: Two clocks are synchronized if they have the same origin of timescale. - Syntonized clocks: Two clocks are syntonized if the duration of the seconds is same on both the clocks.